Rachael Ray: Television

 Ray hosted 30 Minute Meals on Food Network for 11 seasons from 2001 to 2012, as well as a revival of the series starting in 2019.

 In 2005, she signed a deal to host a syndicated daytime TV talk show.
 The show, Rachael Ray, premiered on September 18, 2006, and aired until May 24, 2023.
-Recurrent appearances on The Oprah Winfrey Show were used to fuel the launch, much as Dr. Phil's show was spun off based on his own frequent visits to Oprah.
-The show is recorded in New York City.
-In coordination with the syndication announcement, Ray said, "People know me for my love of food, but I have so much more I want to share".
+Recurrent appearances on The Oprah Winfrey Show were used to fuel the launch.
+The show was recorded in New York City.
+In coordination with the syndication announcement, Ray said, "People know me for my love of food, but I have so much more I want to share."

 On January 12, 2008, Ray's television series Rachael's Vacation premiered on the Food Network.
 The show was a five-part food travelogue shot in various European countries.

 In 2008, Ray became a television executive producer of Viva Daisy!, a short-lived Latin cooking show on the Food Network, starring Daisy Martínez.

 Rachael Ray's Week in a Day was a 2010 reality television cooking series hosted by Rachael Ray.

 In January 2012, Ray and celebrity chef Guy Fieri were team captains in the Food Network reality series Rachael vs. Guy: Celebrity Cook-Off.

 In 2016, Ray guest-starred in the second episode of Gilmore Girls: A Year in the Life, a miniseries revival of Gilmore Girls, as a fictionalized version of herself.

 In 2019, Ray fulfilled a long-time goal of voicing a cartoon character when she voiced a character on the Nick Jr. Channel program Butterbean's Café.

 In 2023, Ray announced that she would be ending her talk show after its 17th season, and that she would launch her new production company, Free Food Studios.

 In 2024, Ray and her show were featured in the final episode of the show The Curse.
 Ray played herself on the show, with her guests being Vincent Pastore as himself, and Emma Stone and Nathan Fielder as their fictional characters Whitney and Asher Siegel.

 Magazines

 In 2003, Ray posed for the men's magazine FHM.
-Though she was not nude in any of the photos, this drew criticism (including from Ray's own mother), so Ray defended her decision in a March 2, 2009 ABC News Nightline interview with Cynthia McFadden.
+Though she was not nude in any of the photos, this drew criticism (including from Ray's own mother), and Ray defended her decision in a March 2, 2009, ABC News Nightline interview with Cynthia McFadden.
 The interview quoted her as saying, "I'd do it again tomorrow."

 The Reader's Digest Association launched Ray's magazine Every Day with Rachael Ray on October 25, 2005.
 The magazine featured seven issues in 2006 and increased to 10 issues in 2007.
 In October 2011, Meredith Corporation acquired the magazine.